SimoneZeng/awesome-vector-ANN-search-papers/README.md

 # awesome-vector-ANN-search-papers
 A list of papers in the field of approximate nearest neighbor search on high-dimensional vectors.

-We organize paper according to categories and research groups.
+We organize paper according to **categories** and **research groups**.
 Other reading reference and notes for ANN study is coming soon.

 Let's dive into ANN search and vector database!